elpelp/tiktok-ai-chatbot-v2/README.md

 # TikTok AI Chatbot V2

-Answers to a TikTok lives comments using AI and Text-To-Speech.
+Answers to a TikTok lives comments using OpenAI ChatGPT API and ElevenLabs Text-To-Speech.

 ## Installation